The best way to save money on groceries is to plan your meals.

 8. Homemade Stock

-While this is more a freezer staple, homemade stock is light-years better than the powdered variety.
+While this is more a freezer staple, homemade stock is light-years better than the powdered variety although the powdered variety is cheap and easy so it can be good to have on hand as a flavour enhancer.
 What’s more, if you make stock from scraps, it’s practically free and healthy as well.
 You can make soups, stews and sauces extremely cheaply when they are based on your own homemade stock.

 9. Tinned Tomatoes / Passata